robschleusner/quai-hardhat/README.md

 5. Finally, you can run `npx hardhat compile` and SolidityX will be downloaded

+   EDIT: If you would like to change the URL from which SolidityX is downloaded, you can do so in `node_modules/hardhat/internal/constants.js`

 ## Changes

 These are the changes made compared to the standard hardhat npm package.